 CarGurus is a global, online automotive marketplace connecting buyers and sellers of new and used cars.
 Using proprietary technology, search algorithms, and innovative data analytics, we provide information and analysis that create a differentiated automotive search experience for consumers.
 Our trusted marketplace empowers users with unbiased third-party validation on pricing and dealer reputation as well as other information that aids them in finding "Great Deals from Top-Rated Dealers."

 In addition to the United States, we operate online marketplaces under the CarGurus brand in Canada and the United Kingdom.
-We also operate online marketplaces in Germany, Italy, and Spain; we intend to cease the operations of each of these marketplaces in the second quarter of 2020.
+We also operated online marketplaces in Germany, Italy, and Spain until we ceased the operations of each of these marketplaces in the second quarter of 2020.
 In the United States and the United Kingdom, we also operate the Autolist and PistonHeads online marketplaces, respectively, as independent brands.
+We have subsidiaries in the United States, Canada, Ireland, and the United Kingdom.
+Additionally, we have two reportable segments, United States and International.
+See Note 14 of our Unaudited Condensed Consolidated Financial Statements included elsewhere in this Quarterly Report.

 We generate marketplace subscription revenue from dealers primarily through Listings and Dealer Display subscriptions, and advertising and other revenue from automobile manufacturers and other auto-related brand advertisers as well as partnerships with financing services companies.
-Our revenue for the three months ended March 31, 2020 was \$157.7 million, a 17% increase from \$135.3 million of revenue in the three months ended March 31, 2019.
+We generated revenue of \$147.5 million in the three months ended September 30, 2020, a 2% decrease from \$150.5 million of revenue in the three months ended September 30, 2020 was \$399.9 million, a 7% decrease from \$430.8 million of revenue in the nine months ended September 30, 2020 was \$399.9 million, a 7% decrease from \$430.8 million of revenue in the nine months ended September 30, 2020 was \$399.9 million, a 7% decrease from \$430.8 million of revenue in the nine months ended September 30, 2019.

-For the three months ended March 31, 2020, we generated net income of \$12.7 million and our Adjusted EBITDA was \$27.6 million, compared to net income of \$12.6 million and Adjusted EBITDA of \$16.8 million for the three months ended March 31, 2019.
+For the three months ended September 30, 2020, we generated net income of \$32.6 million and our Adjusted EBITDA was \$57.0 million, compared to net income of \$10.4 million and Adjusted EBITDA of \$20.6 million, for the three months ended September 30, 2019.
+For the nine months ended September 30, 2020, we generated net income of \$52.4 million and our Adjusted EBITDA was \$112.2 million, compared to net income of \$29.0 million and Adjusted EBITDA of \$51.9 million for the nine months ended September 30, 2019.
 See "Adjusted EBITDA" below for more information regarding our use of Adjusted EBITDA, a non-GAAP financial measure, and a reconciliation of Adjusted EBITDA to our net income.